adonm/chatmail-server/README.md

 Chatmail accounts are automatically created by a first login, after which the initially specified password is required for using them.

+## Container build process

+This repo now has a [Dockerfile](Dockerfile) that can be used with `just build` to build a monolithic container for a chatmail server.

+Outstanding items for the container build:

+- TODO: Setup entrypoint that reads and configures services dependent on domain name
+- TODO: Configure volumes so container storage can easily be backed up and restored
+- TODO: Make cert management configurable (may be easier to use [cert-manager](https://cert-manager.io/) in k8s environments)

 ## Deploying your own chatmail server

 To deploy chatmail on your own server, you must have set-up ssh authentication and need to use an ed25519 key, due to an [upstream bug in paramiko](https://github.com/paramiko/paramiko/issues/2191).
 You also need to add your private key to the local ssh-agent, because you can't type in your password during deployment.